 The plain chocolate digestive biscuits gave just that bit of extra depth of flavour over plain digestives, and baking the base for 10 minutes gave it a ‘biscuity’ taste and texture.

-I used mascarpone, but you can use Philadelphia or any other plain full-fat cream cheese.
+I used mascarpone, but you can use Philadelphia or any other plain, full-fat cream cheese.

-Results were delicious – a rich, indulgent treat.
+The results were delicious – a rich, indulgent treat.

 There’s only one slice left – that must mean that the birthday boy approves!

 - 200g/7oz Hobnobs

 - 3 eggs

 - Preheat the oven to 150ºC/300ºF/Gas mark 2